(Note that this article originally appeared in July of 2017, but has been updated in light of recent events.)

 One way that wineries encourage eCommerce sales is by offering deals on shipping.
 Indeed, the average consumer is becoming accustomed to free and reduced-rate shipping deals when shopping online.
 But you have to be cautious when structuring these wine-shipping deals.

 Why Take a Closer Look at Shipping Deals for DTC Wine?

-Roughly 88% of consumers say they would be more likely to shop at a site online if they were promised free shipping.
-No wonder so many merchants are considering discounted or free shipping.
+Shoppers hate to find a product they like and then find out that they have to pay shipping on top of it.
+On the other hand, roughly 88% of consumers say they would be more likely to shop at a site online if they were promised free shipping.

 More importantly, are such incentives a solid part of a long-term business strategy, or are they more a short-term band-aid that only serves to squeeze margins thinner?

 - Know the laws regarding shipping.
+Find these out before you even begin, so you know what constraints there are.
 For example, the California ABC states that No free goods or premiums may be provided in connection with the marketing and sale of alcoholic beverages.
 This includes free shipping.
 Shipping may be included in the price but it cannot be offered as “free shipping.”

 - Measure the effects.
 If you sell online, look at your numbers for cart abandonment.
 Try to figure out if consumers really are abandoning the sale at the point where shipping rates are revealed.
 If so, discounted shipping may be the cure.
-If not, look elsewhere, or you might be cutting into profits with little to show for it in terms of increased order completions.
+If not, look elsewhere for the problem.
+Else, you might be cutting into profits with little to show for it in terms of increased order completions.